 Easton’s history is part of the history of our country.
-On Heritage Day you have a great opportunity to meet re-enactors who have made it their passion to become informed about a specific period of history or a person’s contributions, like Benjamin Franklin or George Taylor!
+On Heritage Day you have a great opportunity to meet re-enactors who have made it their passion to become informed about a specific period of history or a person’s contributions, like Benjamin Franklin or George Taylor, a signer of the Declaration of Independence.

 Re-enactors can tell you what the concerns of people of that period were, what life was like for the average person, and show you what they wore and the tools they used.
 As you walk around Centre Square and along Northampton Street, talk to the re-enactors.
 Who knows what you will learn!